therenegar/launch/README.md

 <a id="!mkdown"></a>
 ### !MKDOWN.EXE - Markdown
-A simple markdown editor with split-screen live preview, full-screen graphical preview (font formatting and styles), and focus mode for a distraction free retro word processing experience.
+A simple but surprisingly powerful, markdown editor for DOS with split-screen live preview, full-screen graphical preview (font formatting and styles), and focus mode for a distraction free retro word processing experience.
 All markdown syntax [in this document](https://github.com/therenegar/launch/blob/main/res/SAMPLE.MD) is supported, and will be 'rendered' in the live preview or graphical preview (including tables!).

 <img width="360" height="300" alt="Markdown" src="https://github.com/user-attachments/assets/90dfdb60-1e91-4338-b138-4c67b08c17a8" />